 Even in the early moments of the hike, there are a number of waterfall viewpoints as you make your way along the trail while parallel to the gorge below.
 The trail left behind the paved road soon enough and before we knew it, the forest seemed to be overflowing onto the trail.
 Intertwined, corkscrew tree branches reached out of the forest onto the hikers below.
 They made stunning tunnels with the intricacy of their interlocked appearance creating some stunning visuals.

-After about 2-kilometers, you will reach a fork in the road.
+After about 2 kilometers, you will reach a fork in the road.
 You can either head to the Risco Waterfall on the right or you can head to follow the Levada das 25 Fontes to the end of the trail.
-The ‘detour’ to the Risco Waterfall is just 800-meters each way and is definitely worth it as you can see in the following photos.
-I suggest at this point, to visit Risco Waterfall and then return to the fork on the trail here and continue on to 25 Fontes.
+The ‘detour’ to the Risco Waterfall is just 800 meters each way and is definitely worth it as you can see in the following photos.
+I suggest at this point, visiting Risco Waterfall and then returning to the fork on the trail here and continuing on to 25 Fontes.
 Below the fork in the road is pictured but you will have no problem as the trail is very well signed.

 800 meters after the fork in the road, you will reach the giant Risco Waterfall.
 After heavy rains, it booms down into the valley.
-However, during the summer it is slightly less powerful although even in the dry-spell when we visited it was still pumping pretty well.
+However, during the summer it is slightly less powerful although even in the dry spell when we visited it was still pumping pretty well.
 There used to be a trail underneath the waterfall but landslides have forced its closure and it is now padlocked and blocked off.
-We hung out at this viewpoint for about 1-minutes enjoying the view before heading off to the main trail Levada das 25 Fontes.
+We hung out at this viewpoint for about 1-minutes enjoying the view before heading off to the main trail for the Levada das 25 Fontes hike.

 The trail between Risco Waterfall and 25 Fontes is probably the best part of the hike, with some fun ledges, thick forests, and a few cheeky waterfalls on the side of the trail to keep you entertained on your way to the centerpiece of the hike.
 You also enjoy the downhill during this part of the hike, which you will pay for on the way back.

-With 5-kilometers of the trail now behind you, it’s finally time to drop the bag down as you arrive at the 25 fountains.
-The weeping wall of waterfalls is the centerpiece in this small amphitheater.
+With 5 kilometers of the trail now behind you, it’s finally time to drop the bag down as you arrive at the 25 fountains.
+The weeping wall of waterfalls is the centerpiece of this small amphitheater.
 Vines and plants drape over the walls in what is a truly magical scene.
 As with many waterfall hikes on Madeira, it is best to visit this spot after some rains but even in the summer, there was enough water for the 25 fountains to flow.

 This is a great place to grab your snacks and lunch, sit down and take it all in.
 There’s plenty of shade and a big boulder for everyone to sit on.
 Keep in mind, everyone will be doing exactly the same and this little amphitheater can become very crowded very quickly.
 When I was visiting I counted 75 people at one stage.